 The Dubrovnik Port From Ploče Gate

 Dubrovnik is one of the most popular places to see in Croatia.
 This means crowds, especially in the peak seasons of July through to September.
-Dubrovnik is also inundated with as many as 5 – 6 cruise ships each day, some carrying up to five thousand passengers.
-This can definitely impact on your photos of Dubrovnik.
+Dubrovnik can be inundated with as many as 5 – 6 cruise ships each day, some carrying up to five thousand passengers.
+Crowds like this can definitely impact your photos of Dubrovnik.
 However, all is not lost.

 Timing is Everything

 Get in early and come back late.
 It goes without saying, the earlier you can get to any popular destination the better.
 Dubrovnik is no exception.
-The cruise ship crowds tend to start arriving after 10 or 11 in the morning and will be gone by early evening.
+The cruise ship crowds tend to start arriving after 10 or 11 in the morning and leave by early evening.